Attending an interview

 If your application is refused, then you can request that the decision is reviewed by an entry clearance manager.
 This process is called an Administrative Review.

-You have 28 days from the date of the refusal notice to submit a request for an Administrative Review.
+If you made your visa application overseas, you have 28 days from the date of the refusal notice to submit a request for an Administrative Review.
 The request should be made in writing and should state why the reasons given in your refusal notice are incorrect.